metagenome-atlas/atlas/docs/usage/getting_started.rst

 ---------------------

 Atlas has **one dependency**: conda_.
 All databases and other dependencies are installed **on the fly**.
-Atlas is based on snakemake which allows to run steps of the workflow in parallel on a cluster.
+Atlas is based on snakemake, which allows to run steps of the workflow in parallel on a cluster.

 If you want to try atlas and have a linux computer (OSX may also work), you can use our `example data`_ for testing.